TriggerMeNot/docs/installation/docker.md

 ```

 ::: tip
-You can copy the content of the `.env.example` file and paste it into the `.env` file.
+You can copy the content of the `.env.example` file and paste it into the `.env` file. \
-You need to fill the environment variables with your own values, or the application won't run.
+You need to fill the environment variables with your own values, or the application won't run. \
+For more information about the environment variables see [Environment Variables](/server/environment).
 :::

 ## Step 4: Run the docker-compose